Security Policy

 Nirmata is designed to have zero access or visibility to your application data.
 Nirmata is architected so that your applications can run on your secure servers in your Virtual Private Cloud (VPC) or Data Center (DC).

-The Nirmata Host Agent is a secure static container that runs on each container host.
-The agent is single-homed to connect only to the Nirmata services (e.g. nirmata.io) using WebSocket Secure (WSS) protocol.
-The Nirmata agent is designed to adhere to CIS Benchmarks for container security, and the our Customer Success team has extensive experience with assisting your operations and security teams in establishing security best practices for building container hosts.
+The Nirmata Connector is a secure static container that runs on each Kubernetes cluster.
+The connector is single-homed to connect only to the Nirmata services (e.g. nirmata.io) using WebSocket Secure (WSS) protocol.
+The Nirmata Connector is designed to adhere to CIS Benchmarks for container security, and our Customer Success team has extensive experience with assisting your operations and security teams in establishing security best practices for Kubernetes Clusters.

 Data Access